Gibsons: Awards

-Gibsons has won a number of awards:

 In February 2005, Gibsons won the Berkeley Springs International Water Tasting contest, coming first in the world.

 In October 2009, the town was declared the "Most Liveable Community in the World" (under 20,000 population) at the international Livcom Awards.
 Endorsed by the United Nations Environment Programme, the LivCom competition focuses on best practices for local environmental management.

 In 2009 Gibsons won an Energy & Climate Action Award for Community Planning and Development from the Community Energy Association.
 A major factor in the award was a new housing development, which will be heated by Canada's first publicly owned geoexchange system.